jup-ag/space-station/docs/5-developer-topics/2-composing-with-versioned-transaction.md

 ---
+sidebar_label: "Composing with Versioned Txns"
-title: Use Versioned Transaction with Jupiter
+description: Use Versioned Transaction with Jupiter
 ---
-# Use Versioned Transaction with Jupiter
+# Composing with Versioned Transaction with Jupiter

 ![versioned_txn](jup_vt.jpeg)